-I know, I know – I might sound kind of stressed saying this, but actually I’m kind of excited!
-Yes, setting any big goal (including running a decent marathon on a vegan diet) will bring plenty of stress and excitement, but it’s important to stay focused and celebrate every milestone while on the way to that bigger goal.
+But first – I can’t believe that my marathon is only eight weeks away!
+Yes, setting any big goal (including running a decent marathon on a vegan diet) will bring plenty of stress and excitement, but it’s important for me to stay focused and celebrate every milestone while on the way to that bigger goal.

 My second longest run so far has been a 14-miler a couple weeks ago (you can read about it in this post, along with some tips on nutrition for vegan athletes).
 So what made me so confident after this run?
 At least these four things:

-- I was able to gradually speed up during the 18 miles of this run, doing the last third of the distance almost a minute faster per mile than the first third of the run;
+1. I was able to gradually speed up during the 18 miles of this run, doing the last third of the distance almost a minute faster per mile than the first third of the run;

-- My stomach didn’t bother me, which means that I’ve been doing something right with my nutritional strategy;
+2. My stomach didn’t bother me, which means that I’ve been doing something right with my nutritional strategy;

-- Comparing this run with a similar long run on the same route during last year’s marathon training, I was able to power up the same hills that nearly drained me the previous time (it felt great to run strong through places where I had to walk last year!);
+3. Comparing this run with a similar long run on the same route during last year’s marathon training, I was able to power up the same hills that nearly drained me the previous time (it felt great to run strong through places where I had to walk last year!);

-- I was able to recover much better after this long run than last year, and I’m sure this has A LOT to do with my plant-based diet!
+4. I was able to recover much better after this long run than last year, and I’m sure this has A LOT to do with my plant-based diet!
 All those antioxidants did a great job tackling on inflammation and oxidative stress of my 3-hour-long sidewalk pounding, and my Swamp Monster Smoothie was a great post-run start to that process!

-The beauty of this recipe: besides tasting delicious and being easy to make, this oatmeal is very hearty and filling!
+The beauty of this recipe: besides tasting delicious and being easy to make, this vegan oatmeal is very hearty and filling!
 Trust me: my metabolism is so fast that I get hungry half an hour after eating any type of carb-heavy breakfast, but after a bowl of this oatmeal, my stomach is full and happy all the way until lunch!